globe icon

 Support

-The support team of Lendermarket is limited to answers about the platform's functionality.
+Lendermarket's support team is limited to answering questions about the platform's functionality.
 If you are looking for more transparency, you won't find it on Lendermarket.

 The response time is usually around 48 hours.